-Wage garnishment lawyer Rockville MD
+Wage Garnishment Lawyer Rockville MD

-A Wage garnishment lawyer Rockville MD clients rely on from the Law Office of Daniel J. Wright is proud to provide legal services for this community.
+A wage garnishment lawyer Rockville MD clients rely on from the Law Office of Daniel J. Wright is proud to provide legal services for this community.
 We have built a reputation for being a law firm you can depend on.
 If you are in need of insight regarding wage garnishment and child support, then you are in the right place.
 You may have plenty of questions about what wage garnishment is, how you can go about requesting the court to order it, or how to fight against it.
 In all these cases, we can be of useful legal service to you.

 Unpaid Child Support

-In a parental relationship, divorce, or family court case, the judge may require that child support is paid by a certain parent.
+In a parental relationship, divorce, or family court case, the judge may require that child support be paid by a certain parent.
 If that parent continues to not pay child support, then the court may ultimately enforce a mandatory garnishment of their wages through their employer.
 The parent’s employer is obligated to abide by these orders and take a portion out of the employee’s wages before they receive the full amount.

 Many workers may get upset with their employer for taking money from their checks for garnishment.
 However, complying with an order for wage garnishment is required by law, so your employer has no choice but to follow otherwise they may face consequences.
 The employer has ten days after receiving the order to begin subtracting money from the upcoming paycheck of the obligator.